PlummersSoftwareLLC/Primes/PrimeClojure/solution_3/README.md

 the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm.

+* `pez-clj-bitset` – a BitSet is sieved, all bits visited in one pass
+* `pez-clj-bitset-pre` – a BitSet is first initialized so that all bits, but 0, 1 and a all even numbers > 2 are marked as primes, and then the sieve works on removing non-primes
+* `pez-clj-boolean-array` – a boolean array is sieved, all indexes visited in one pass
-* `pez-clj-boolean-array` – a boolean array is first initialized so that all indexes, but 0, 1 and a all even numbers > 2 are marked as primes, and then the sieve works on removing non-primes
+* `pez-clj-boolean-array-pre` – a boolean array is first initialized so that all indexes, but 0, 1 and a all even numbers > 2 are marked as primes, and then the sieve works on removing non-primes
+* `pez-clj-boolean-array-futures-pre` – same as `boolean-array-pre`, except the evens are cleared in a parallelized manner using [futures](https://clojure.org/about/concurrent_programming)
-* `pez-clj-boolean-array-futures` – a boolean array is first initialized so that all indexes, are marked as primes, then the sieve works on removing odd non-primes, then 0, 1 and all even numbers > 2 are removed.
-The last step uses [transients](https://clojure.org/reference/transients) and is also parallelized using [futures](https://clojure.org/about/concurrent_programming) for some (small) speed gain.
-This solution starts to be the fastest of the three at limits of about 10 million.
-(Depending on which machine is used)
+* `pez-clj-boolean-array-to-vector-futures` – a boolean array is first initialized so that all indexes, are marked as primes, then the sieve works on removing odd non-primes, then 0, 1 and all even numbers > 2 are removed.
+The last step uses [transients](https://clojure.org/reference/transients) and is also parallelized using `futures`.
-* `pez-clj-bitset` – a BitSet is first initialized so that all bits, but 0, 1 and a all even numbers > 2 are marked as primes, and then the sieve works on removing non-primes

 ## Run instructions